Madeleine Truel: The French Resistance

 In June 1940, The German forces invaded Paris.
 The Resistance was an underground network of organizations formed by French citizens who decided to fight against the Nazis.
 The married couple Pierre and Annie Hervé who were friends of Madeleine introduced her to The French Resistance.
 Madeleine's job was to forge documents, especially passports, which were delivered to Jewish fugitives and allied soldiers that had parachuted over the French capital.
 She used the pseudonym Marie.

 On 19 June 1944, Truel was captured by three German agents when she was picking up ink in one of the resistance's hide-aways.
 Days before, a resistance comrade called Annie was captured and with the information gathered from her, the agents set a trap which led to Madeleine's capture.
 After being arrested she was driven to the SS office located on the Foch Avenue and then was temporarily transferred to the Fresnes prison.
 She was tortured by force to uncover details about the plans and the people of the resistance.
 She resisted and didn't give away any detail and assumed all the responsibility for her acts.
 Her family visited her and the only thing they could leave her was a Bible.

 She was transferred to the Sachsenhausen concentration camp in 1945.
-In the concentration camp she lived in a heroic charitable manner.
+In the concentration camp, she lived in a charitable manner.
 She distributed the small amount of food that she received to help those who needed it most.
 She maintained good spirits in spite of the hardships and she enlightened her cell-mates with nice stories that she remembered about Peru.
-For this reason she received the affectionate name "Bird of the Isles".
+For this reason she received the name "Bird of the Isles".